Henry Toynbee

-Henry Toynbee FRAS FRGS (22 October 1819 – 29 March 1909) was an merchant sailor and an early meteorologist, whose career was dedicated to passing on his expertise.
+Henry Toynbee FRAS FRGS (22 October 1819 – 29 March 1909) was a merchant sailor and an early meteorologist, whose career was dedicated to passing on his expertise.
 He introduced local weather-forecasting to the British Isles.

 Personal life

 Henry Toynbee was born in Heckington, Lincolnshire on 22 October 1819, and baptised there the next day.
 He was the sixth son of fifteen children of the wealthy land owner and farmer George Toynbee (1783–1865).
-George's first wife and Henry's mother, was Elizabeth, née Cullen, 1785–1820.
+George's first wife, and Henry's mother, was Elizabeth, née Cullen, (1785–1820).
 Henry's parents were married at Bracebridge, Lincolnshire, on 21 May 1811, by Licence.